Get results. Guaranteed.

 Tyler: Virginia Beach LSAT course instructor

-...college sociology courses to TESL in West Africa.
+...of experience in educational settings.
+My teaching experience ranges from teaching college sociology courses to TESL in West Africa.
 I believe in working to help children of all ages and abilities to achieve their full potential and some of my best experiences have come from in-home counseling clients and residential behavioral health counseling.
-I hold a Master's degree in sociology, am a qualified mental health counselor (child), and will be certified for Middle School English in Sept.
-2017.
-I look forward to working with Varsity Tutors...
+I hold a Master's degree in sociology, am a qualified mental health counselor (child), and will be certified for Middle School English...

 Christopher: Virginia Beach LSAT course instructor

 ...is to break concepts down to make things easier to understand.
 In other words, I don't want to make things harder than they need to be.
 I use technology as much as possible and like to find resources that I can provide to my students to make their academic careers more enjoyable and manageable.
 I retired from the US Navy in 2015 after serving for 22 years on active duty.
 I am enjoying my retirement...

 Education & Certification